codeface-io/SwiftObserver/readme.md

 * A `Var` appends new values to an internal queue, so all its observers get to process a value change before the next change takes effect.
 This is important in situations where a variable has multiple observers and at least one of them changes the variable value in reaction to a value change.

 * A `Var` is more performant than a custom observable because it maintains its own dedicated list of observers.
-So if you want to observe a super large number of ojects in some data structure, like particles in a simulation or nodes in a large graph, use a 'Var' as an [Owned Messenger](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/specific-patterns.md#owned-messenger).
+So if you want to observe a super large number of ojects in some data structure, like particles in a simulation or nodes in a large graph, use a `Var` as an [Owned Messenger](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/specific-patterns.md#owned-messenger).

 ## <a id="custom-observables"></a>4.
 Custom Observables